 An appreciation for diverse perspectives will open doors all over the world.
 Keyna, for example, is full of distinct cultures.
 The National Museums of Kenya’s online exhibit “Utamaduni Wetu: Meet the People of Kenya” fuses colorful imagery with in-depth explanations to help you learn about Kenya’s history, superheroes, music, dance, costumes, languages, national parks, and more.

 For the Aesthetics Aficionado

 In some cases, the museum itself is as impressive as the art on the walls.
 New York’s Guggenheim museum is a UNESCO World Heritage Site.
 Its main gallery is a single incline, curving five stories around the lobby.
 It truly must be seen to be believed.
-Fortunately, you can see it - complete with chaperone - on one the museum’s regular Virtual Guided Tours.
-Although these tours are $10 per person, there are free online resources: the Guggenheim Collection Online allows you to browse over 1,700 of the museum’s most diverse pieces, all from the comfort of your flat.
+While we wait for it to reopen, there are free online resources to approximate the experience: the Guggenheim Collection Online, for example, allows you to browse over 1,700 of the museum’s most diverse pieces, all from the comfort of your flat.